longzheng/southeastwater-usage-scraper/README.md

 > This is a proof of concept, is not thoroughly tested and may break if the South East Water website changes.
 Use at your own risk.

 1. Install dependencies `npm install`
-2. Install Playwright browsers `npx playwright install --with-deps`
-3. Copy `.env.example` to `.env` and fill in South East Water account email and password
+1. Copy `.env.example` to `.env` and fill in South East Water account email and password
-4. Run test `npx playwright test` (or `npx playwright test --headed` to see what's going on)
+1. Run `npm run start`